bepress/test-project/README.md

 ## Requirements

-Assume for all operations that we expecting a REST API.
-Besides the explicit capabilities laid out below we should strive for a few things to also be covered.
+Assume for all operations that we expect a REST API.
+We want to add to add some features to our application laid out in the features section.
+Besides those features you should keep in mind a few principals.

 1. This project should have tests
-2. This project should follow a style guideline
+2. This project should follow the style guideline

 ### Capabilities